You can’t deny the urge! It’s time to move up in your craft. Period!

 ✅ 15.5 distance between centers |

-9. Grizzly Industrial T25926 – 10″ x 18″ Lathe
+ix.
+Grizzly Industrial T25926 – 10″ x 18″ Lathe

 Why we love it:

-- The strong motor even at ½ HP.
+- Strong motor even at ½ HP

-- Strong build made of heavy-duty cast iron.
+- Strong build made of heavy-duty cast iron

-- Relatively noiseless.
+- Relatively low noise

 Pros | Cons |